ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/ReaperF745v2/README.md

 ## Barometer

-The ReaperF745v2 does not have a builtin barometer, but you can attach an external barometer using I2C on the SDA and SCL pads.
+The ReaperF745v2 does not have a builtin barometer, but you can attach an external barometer using I2C on the SDA and SCL pads or use GPS as the EKF3 Z source.
+The board will boot without either, but only non altitude information requiring modes can be used.

 ## Loading Firmware